greninger-lab/revica-strm/README.md

 ## Contact
-For bug reports, please raise an issue.
+For bug reports, please raise an issue or contact me via the links in my [profile](https://github.com/epiliper/):